-8.1 Cumulative impact
+8.1.
+Cumulative Impact

-Renewable energy projects within a 50km radius (Figure 8.1) will have an added cumulative impact on heritage resources and the cultural landscape.
-The cumulative impacts of the proposed Project to heritage resources can be mitigated to an acceptable level with the adherence of correct mitigation measures as included in this report and in the Heritage Impact Assessment (HIA) for the Project.
+Renewable energy projects within a 50km radius will have an added cumulative impact on heritage resources and the cultural landscape.
+The cumulative impacts to heritage resources by the proposed Project can be mitigated to an acceptable level with the adherence of correct mitigation measures as included in this report and in the Heritage Impact Assessment (HIA) for the Project.
 With adherence to the recommendations the proposed Project is expected to have a low cumulative impact.